 - From within the Scanning Options dialog, configure the options to be used for the scan, then click the "Create Scan" button

 - Scan Type - Choose between Full Scan or a scanning profile which will scan for specific vulnerabilities, such as High Risk Vulnerabilities only.
-The Scan Types are described below
+You can read more about Scan Profiles here.

 - Report - You can request that a report is automatically generated after the scan is completed.
 Here is a description of all the Reports